 Tommy previously served on the Gwinnett County Water and Sewerage Authority, 2005-2009, and the Planning Commission, 2011-2012.
 He is a past president of the Stone Ridge Manor Homeowners Association and teaches Sunday school at Harmony Baptist Church in Buford.
 A native of south Hall County, he graduated from Johnson High School in 1988 and received his Bachelor of Science in Civil Engineering Technology from Southern Polytechnic State University in 1993.
 He received his Engineer-in-Training certification in 2003.

 John Heard was elected to the Gwinnett County Board of Commissioners in November 2010.
 John has a long history in public service and as a community volunteer:

 – Special Appropriations Committee, Past Chairman

 - Forest Hills Homeowners Association, Past President

-- Lawrenceville Downtown Development Authority, Board of Directors (1993 to present)
+- Lawrenceville Downtown Development Authority, Board of Directors (1993 thru 2010)

 John grew up on a farm in Lathemtown, Georgia, on the Forsyth-Cherokee County line.
 He attended Young Harris College and Southern Technical Institute where he received a degree in architectural engineering.
-He has been a resident of Lawrenceville for over 30 years and is currently a practicing architect who owns his own firm and specializes in designing safe schools, safe hotels, and award-winning offices.
-John has been married to his wife, Debbie, a Brenau University graduate, for 30 years.
-They have two daughters: Jill, an attorney, and Leigh, a student at Greater Atlanta Christian School.
+He has been a resident of Lawrenceville for over 40 years and is currently Director of Hospitality at Phillips Partnership in Atlanta.
+John has been married to his wife, Debbie, a Brenau University graduate, for 38 years.
+They have two daughters: Jill, an attorney, homemaker and mother, and Leigh, a graduate of the University of West Georgia.